Glossary of Real Estate Terms A - D

 Comparative unit method.
 (See square-foot method)

 Comparison method.
-Competition, principle of.
-The principle that a successful business attracts other such businesses, which may dilute profits.
+Competition, the principle of.
+The principle is that a successful business attracts other such businesses, which may dilute profits.

 Compound interest.
 Interest paid on both the original investment and accrued interest.